nameless-and-blameless/TAG/reports/Revelation.md

 > As of 4:00 PM Eastern on August 29, all mentioned individuals remain at the Phoenix House in Atlanta, Georgia.
 >
 > The Secret Service, working with federal and state agencies at Phoenix House, is employing advanced cloaking technology to make personnel and vehicles undetectable during operations.
+>
+> (See Revelation 20:15..
+As this is burning them badly...
+Thanks Boss for carrying me through...
+Ready to open that can of whoopass yet?)